| October 1, 2012 through December 31, 2012

 False Claims Act and Other Actions

 FSIS also works with Office of the General Counsel, Office of Inspector General, and U.S. Attorneys to obtain other civil case outcomes.
 The Department of Justice Affirmative Civil Enforcement (ACE) program is used by U.S. Attorneys to recover damages when a violation of law involves fraud against the Federal government.
-Case examples in which civil action may be appropriate include cases involving products, not in compliance, sold to the military, to public schools engaged in the school lunch program, or to other Federal institutions.
+Case examples in which civil action may be appropriate include cases involving products not in compliance, sold to the military, to public schools engaged in the school lunch program, or to other Federal institutions.
 Table 16 lists ACE actions and other cases involving civil enforcement or settlement taken or pending for the quarterly reporting period.

 [Top of page]

-VIII.
+VII.
 CRIMINAL ACTIONS

-If evidence is found that an individual or firm has engaged in violations of the FMIA, PPIA, or EPIA, USDA may refer the case, through the Office of the General Counsel or the Inspector General, to the appropriate U.S. Attorney to pursue criminal prosecution.
+If evidence is found that an individual or firm has engaged in violations of the FMIA, PPIA, or EPIA, USDA may refer the case, through the Office of the General Counsel or the Office of the Inspector General, to the appropriate U.S. Attorney to pursue criminal prosecution.
 Some violations may be addressed through a pre-trial diversion, which defers prosecution provided specified conditions, usually involving compliance with the law, are met.
-Other violations, generally those that do not rise to the level of prosecution, may be closed with written Notice of Warning.
+Other violations, generally those that do not rise to the level of prosecution, may be closed with a written Notice of Warning.

 The outcome of a criminal prosecution may conclude in a final judgment on a verdict of guilty, a plea of guilty, or a plea of nolo contendere for the criminal offense charged.
 A conviction can result in a fine, imprisonment, or both.
 Table 17 lists criminal case actions taken or pending during the quarterly reporting period.